maximumberlin76-gif/-the-projector-codex-/README.md

 ## Human Dimension

-Understanding arises when these axioms are joined with:
+Understanding emerges when these axioms are joined with:
 - empathy and pure intention,
 - will (spirit),
-- and the ability to perceive the pattern as a whole.
+- and the ability to perceive the **pattern as a whole**.

 ---

 ## Conclusion

-Thus, the **quantum** is understood as a **fractal pixel of reality**.
+Thus, the **quantum** can be seen as a **fractal pixel of reality**.
-Scientific experiments serve only to confirm what was already revealed
+Scientific experiments only confirm what philosophy — the foundation of science itself —
-by philosophy — the original foundation of science itself.
+has already illuminated.